Distances on the $\mathrm{CLE}_4$, critical Liouville quantum gravity and $3/2$-stable maps: The converges to the uniform exploration as

 Let us recall an approximation of the uniform exploration of the nested $\mathrm{CLE}_4$.
 Sample $(X_k^n)_{k\ge 1}$ uniformly and independently on $\partial \mathbb{D}$.
 For all $s \in [0,\tau^n_0)$, set

-Let $D^{0,n}$ be the radial Loewner chain with driving function $W^n_0$.
+{Recall from Subsection \ref{sous-section de la cv Caratheodory a la prop de markov quantique unif} that $({\bf D}^0_{s})_{s\ge 0}$ is the uniform exploration targeted at $0$, again parametrized so that the conformal radius of ${\bf D}^0_s$ is $e^{-s}$.
+More precisely, ${\bf D}^0_{s}$ is the unexplored region containing $z$ at time $s$.} Let $D^{0,n}$ be the radial Loewner chain with driving function $W^n_0$.
 By the same argument as in Section 4 of \cite{WW13} we know that $D^{0,n}$ converges in $\mathcal{D}$ in probability towards a uniform exploration $D^0$ targeted at $0$ in $\mathcal{D}$ and stopped at the time $\tau_0$ defined by $D^0_s= {\bf D}^0_{s \wedge \tau_0}$ for all $s \ge 0$ .
 Note that the time $\tau_0$ thus also corresponds to the first time at which $0$ gets encircled by a loop for the uniform exploration ${\bf D}^0$.
 Moreover, as in the beginning of Section 4 of \cite{WW13}, each loop drawn by ${\bf D}^0$ again corresponds to the excursion of $B$ away from $\pi \Z$ at the same time.

-Let us show the convergence in law jointly in $z \in \Q^2 \cap \mathbb{D}$ as $\mu \to \infty$ of the $\mathrm{SLE}^\mu_4(-2)$ branch towards $z$ to the uniform exploration branch towards $z$, together with the convergence of the $\mathrm{CLE}_4$ loops surrounding $z$ to the $\mathrm{CLE}_4$ loops surrounding $z$.
+Let us show the convergence in law jointly in $z \in \Q^2 \cap \mathbb{D}$ as $\mu \to \infty$ of the $\mathrm{SLE}^{\langle\mu \rangle}_4(-2)$ branch towards $z$ to the uniform exploration branch towards $z$, together with the convergence of the $\mathrm{CLE}_4$ loops surrounding $z$ to the $\mathrm{CLE}_4$ loops surrounding $z$.
 We first show the convergence of the branch $({\bf D}^{0,\mu}_s)_{s\ge 0}$ targeted at $0$.
 To show this, it suffices to check the following statement:

 \begin{proposition} The stopped exploration branch towards zero converges:

 where the first coordinate converges in the space $\mathcal{D}$ and where $B$ is the Brownian motion from which the $D^{0,\mu}$'s are defined (and also $D^{0}$ via the approximation). \end{proposition}